 The World's Best Dividend Portfolio

 In June 2011 I invested my money equally in a selection of 10 high-yield dividend stocks.
-With a year of success behind me, in July 2012 I added even more money to the portfolio.
+With a year of success behind me, in July 2012, I added even more money to the portfolio, and then more again in 2013.
 Those names offer triple the yield of the average S&P 500 stock.
 You can read all the details here.
 Now let's check out the results so far.

 Plum Creek Timber

 Brookfield Infrastructure Partners

 Retail Opportunity Investments

 Gramercy Property Trust

 Return of SPDR S&P 500 ETF (with dividends reinvested)